bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 > BOA stands for Barracuda, Octopus, Aegir

 * Barracuda and Octopus are a set of custom bash scripts and configs, created by [Omega8.cc](http://www.omega8.cc).
-Open source of course.
+Open source!
-* Barracuda maintains the system and Aegir.
-* Octopus helps you manage your Drupal sites.
 * Aegir is a well known, and mature, system for managing Drupal sites, built on Drupal!
 It leverages Drupal's multisite capabilities.
 * **The main concept is that it shares code between your sites, so as to lower CPU and RAM usage because of how OPCache works.**